Back to the blog

 Installation

-First, let's install the plugin: Vim.
-Once you relaunch your code editor and open a file, you will see on the bottom bar NORMAL, which is one of the vim modes.
-Your cursor will also look a little different.
+First, install the plugin Vim.
+Once you relaunch your code editor and open a file, you’ll see NORMAL in the bottom bar - one of Vim’s modes.
+Your cursor will also look a bit different.

 Remember Vim and its modes

-Vim has several modes.
-Each mode has its keyboard shortcuts and motions.
-The three most common:
+Vim has several modes, each with its keyboard shortcuts and motions.
+The four most common are:

-• normal (also called command mode): this is the mode you should use most of the time.
-In normal mode, you can move around your file using g and gg, search for a term (/Gary to search for that name), etc.
+• Normal mode (also called "Command mode"): This is the mode you'll use most of the time.
+In Normal mode, you can navigate your file with commands like g and gg, search for text (e.g., /Gary to search for that name), and more.

 Learning vim